 "He that believes on the Son has everlasting life.
 And he who does not believe the Son shall not see life; but the wrath of God abides on him."

 The unbelievers have chosen to reject the only way God has given to be reconciled with Him.
 Jesus said of Himself that:

 "I am the way, the truth and the life.
 No man comes to the Father except through me " (John 14:6).

 So what happens to the unbeliever at death?

 I. Their Destiny Immediately Upon Death

-Tartaro is another word for Hell and is used once in II Peter 2:4.
+Getting back to the words for hell, tartaro is another word translated as hell and is used once in II Peter 2:4.
 This passage talks about the place where some fallen angels were sent.
 It is never referred to as the place where man goes in the afterlife.

 II.
 Their Judgement and Final Destination

 "And death and hades were cast into the Lake of Fire.
 This is the second death.
-And whosoever was not found in the Book of Life was cast into the Lake of Fire."
+And whosoever was not found in the Book of Life was cast into the Lake of Fire" (20:14).